 Head of Department: Naomi Philpot

 Welcome to our fantastic Physical Education Department.
-We are a dynamic, committed and hardworking Department.
+We are a dynamic, committed and hardworking department.
 We have a range of ages and experience within our staff and many have responsibilities in the wider College.
-Each colleague is involved in taking on responsibilities within the Department and all contribute to the high quality of extra - curricular opportunities available to the students.
-The Department are enthusiastic about the provision and opportunities we provide to all students and we work constantly to develop our Department to maintain our high standards of delivery and provision.
+Each colleague is involved in taking on responsibilities within the department and all contribute to the high quality of Enrichment opportunities available to the students.
+The department is highly enthusiastic about the provision and opportunities we provide to all students across all aspects of Physical Education, and we work constantly to develop our department to maintain our high standards of delivery and provision.

 We currently have 18 full time Physical Education staff and a Dance specialist in charge of A Level and GSCE Dance.

 Head of Physical Education Department - Naomi Philpot

 Assistant Team Leader - Rhys Davies-Horne

 The Physical Education Department prides itself on the facilities it has on offer at the College.
 Currently there are the following:

 - Dance Studios x2